Kyle Isbel Player Props: Royals vs. Orioles

 Kyle Isbel At The Plate

-- Isbel is hitting .188 with seven doubles, a triple and four walks.
+- Isbel has seven doubles, a triple and four walks while batting .179.

-- This year, Isbel has totaled at least one hit in 13 of 23 games (56.5%), and had multiple hits twice.
+- In 13 of 24 games this season (54.2%), Isbel has reached via hit, and that includes multiple hits twice.

-- He has not gone deep in his 23 games this year.
+- In 24 games played this season, he has not hit a long ball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.